MarcoDVisser/ccrtm/README.md

 The package will slowly be extended as more models are added, and tested, and optimized.
 Please send requests and bug reports.

-Currently the following models are implemented:
+Currently the following models are implemented from scratch (and refactored in c++):
 - PROSPECT5
 - PROSPECT5B
 - PROSPECTD
 - 4SAIL
 - 4SAIL2 (leaf angles fixed for each layer; sensu Verhoef and Bach 2007)
 - 4SAIL2B (leaf angles differ for each layer; sensu Zhang et al 2005)
 - FLIM
 - PROSAIL (5/5B/D)
 - PROSAIL2(b) (5/5B/D)
-- INFORM (5/5B/D) - only lower level implementation as of yet
+- INFORM (5/5B/D) - only lower level implementation as of yet (see below)

 Implementation planned in the near future:
 - SMAC